Natalie Haynes: Early life

-Haynes was born in Birmingham, where she attended King Edward VI High School for Girls.
-She read Classics at Christ's College, Cambridge, and was also a member of Cambridge University Footlights Dramatic Club.
+Haynes was born in Birmingham, England, where she attended the private King Edward VI High School for Girls.
+She grew up in Bournville.
+She read Classics at Christ's College, Cambridge, and was a member of Cambridge University Footlights Dramatic Club.

+Career

 Radio

-Haynes has been a panellist on Wordaholics, We've Been Here Before, Banter, Quote...
-Unquote, Personality Test, and Armando Iannucci's Charm Offensive on BBC Radio 4 and she has been an announcer on BBC Radio Four Extra.
-She has contributed to BBC 7 comedy review show Serious About Comedy and reviews films for Front Row.
+Haynes has appeared on BBC Radio 4 as a panellist on Wordaholics, We've Been Here Before, Banter, Quote...
+Unquote, Personality Test and Armando Iannucci's Charm Offensive, and she has been an announcer on BBC Radio 4 Extra.
+She has contributed to the BBC 7 comedy review show Serious About Comedy and she reviews films for Front Row.

-Her stand-up has been featured in Front Row and Loose Ends on BBC Radio 4 and Spanking New on BBC 7.
-She appeared in the BBC Radio 4 Pick of the Fringe in 2004 and 2005.
-She has also appeared on Radio Five Live's Anita Anand Show, and MacAulay and Co. on BBC Scotland.
+Her stand-up has featured in Front Row and Loose Ends on BBC Radio 4 and Spanking New on BBC 7.
+She appeared in BBC Radio 4's Pick of the Fringe in 2004 and 2005.
+She has also appeared on BBC Radio 5 Live's Anita Anand Show, and MacAulay and Co. on BBC Scotland.

 In 2005 and 2006, Haynes wrote and presented documentaries on comic writers, for BBC Radio 4.
-Her subjects included the modern female writers Jessica Mitford and Dorothy Parker, and the classical male writers Aristophanes, Juvenal and Martial.
+Her subjects included the modern female writers Jessica Mitford, Dorothy Parker and Julie Burchill, and the classical male writers Aristophanes, Juvenal and Martial.

-She appears as a critic on Saturday Review on BBC Radio 4.
+She appeared as a critic on Saturday Review on BBC Radio 4.
 On 4 February 2013, she was the star of the BBC Radio 4 programme With Great Pleasure.
 Her guests included the novelist Julian Barnes, who read from one of his own books.

-BBC Radio 4 broadcast Natalie Haynes Stands up for the Classics, in which, aided by experts, she makes serious and amusing remarks about historical and mythological figures from ancient Greece and Rome, from Petronius to Sappho.
-There have been eight series, each containing four episodes of around half an hour.
+Since March 2014, BBC Radio 4 has broadcast Natalie Haynes Stands up for the Classics, in which, aided by experts, Haynes discusses, with both serious and humorous remarks, historical and mythological figures from ancient Greece and Rome.
+Series one to nine each contained four episodes of around half an hour, but series ten comprised six episodes, followed by a Christmas special.
+Series eleven comprised seven episodes.

-Series five, which was recorded in October–November 2019 and broadcast on Radio 4 from 23 December 2019, included programmes on Aristotle, Claudia Severa, Suetonius, and Homer's Iliad.
-Haynes' guests included Professor Edith Hall and Anita Anand.
-Series six was broadcast from 17 May 2020 and included episodes about "Helen of Troy" and "Penthesilea, Amazon Warrior Queen", recorded with Professor Edith Hall.
-Series seven was broadcast from 8 May 2021 - 8 Jun 2021 and included programmes on Medusa, Pandora, Jocasta, and Clytemnestra.